Seattle Metropolitans: Tributes

 On December 5, 2015, the Seattle Thunderbirds of the Western Hockey League (WHL) held a special "Seattle Metropolitans Night" to celebrate 100 years of Seattle hockey.
 During the game, the team wore replicas of the original Metropolitans jersey and temporarily changed the team name to the Seattle Metropolitans.
 The final score was a 3–2 Metropolitans win over the Tri-City Americans.

 The Seattle Jr. Totems of the Western States Hockey League named November 15–17, 2019, as "Seattle Hockey History Weekend" and wore the Metropolitans' colors during games.

 The "S" logo of the NHL's Seattle Kraken was designed as an homage to the Metropolitans.
 On October 26, 2021, the Kraken raised a 1917 Stanley Cup Championship banner at Climate Pledge Arena before the team's game against the Canadiens.
-It was Montreal's first non-exhibition game in Seattle since the 1919 Stanley Cup Finals, which were not completed due to the Spanish flu pandemic.
+It was Montreal's first non-exhibition game in Seattle since the 1919 Stanley Cup Final, which were not completed due to the Spanish flu pandemic.
 The Kraken's uniforms for the 2024 NHL Winter Classic feature a "barber-pole" stripe pattern inspired by the Metropolitans' uniforms.